Discover Lisbon charm with our comprehensive travel guide. Find out what to do and eat, where to go and stay, costs, itineraries and more.

 Tickets are electronic tickets previously loaded into a “VIVA Viagem / 7 Colinas” card.
 They can be: “Bilhetes 24 horas“, with unlimited travel for 24 hours; or “Bilhete Único de Viagem” used in a single trip.
 They can be bought at the service stations or vending machines of transport operators.

-Zapping are electronic titles previously loaded into a “VIVA Viagem / 7 Colinas” card.
-The travel amount is discounted to the card balance.
+In Lisbon, Zapping are electronic titles previously loaded into a “VIVA Viagem / 7 Colinas” card, so the travel amount is discounted to the card balance.
 They are purchased at the service stations and vending machines of the transport operators or at the Payshop agents and post offices (called CTT in Portugal).

 Buy Lisboa Card or Cartão VIVA Viagem / 7 Colinas